-These HTML versions are the official versions released by the NESFA Rules Committee, and have been certified by the Rules Committee to be correct as of their stated dates.
+The HTML versions placed here by the NESFA Rules Committee are the official versions, and have been certified by the Rules Committee to be correct as of their stated dates.

 There is an archive of older versions of these files.

-Recent proposed changes to the Standing Rules are stored in a pending file, awaiting perfection (a term of art in the rules business) or review before they are folded into the official HTML files.
+Recent proposed changes to the By-Laws and the Standing Rules are stored in a pending file, awaiting perfection (a term of art in the rules business) or review before they are folded into the official HTML files.

 By intention, every section, sub-section, sub-sub-section, etc. of the By-Laws and Standing Rules can be directly linked to by a URL that (again, by intention) will never change.
 (If anyone finds a section for which this is not true, please inform the Rules Committee.)
 This capability is used extensively within the By-Laws and Standing Rules to link related and referred-to sections, but is also available for use from elsewhere (for example, many of the Treasury procedures at /Treasury/ link to the rules underlying them).